-There are so many scenarios in which deductibles do apply but there are also times when they won’t really be needed.
-Small damages are sometimes covered without deductibles and some insurance companies offer zero-deductible comprehensive coverage.
+There are so many scenarios in which deductibles do apply.
+But, there are also times when we don’t need them.
+Small damages are sometimes part of the coverage without deductibles and some insurance companies offer zero-deductible comprehensive coverage.
 This simply means that you don’t shell out anything when claims are filed but your premiums are actually higher.

 You can file under this claim when you get into an accident with another motorist who doesn’t have enough or no insurance at all to pay for damages.
 Though unavailable in all states, some states may advise a deductible that is not at all expensive.

-This coverage pays for your medical expenses and it would include those people who are in your vehicle when you get into an accident.
+This coverage pays for your medical expenses.
+This would also include those people who are in your vehicle when you get into an accident.
 Another good thing about this is that it can help in covering the expenses when you cannot work due to accidents.
 While not available in all states, a deductible may apply to your claim.
 There are a lot of options that the policyholder can choose from which will create a significant impact on your premium.

 No Auto Insurance Deductibles Required

 Most states do require liability coverage that covers injuries by the other party if you are the one at fault.
 This would also include damages to property when an accident happens.
 If you are going to purchase liability coverage, as a policyholder you are to choose the amount of your coverage which is only limited by the maximum amount that the insurer could give to cover the damages to the other vehicle or people involved.
 For this reason, there is no deductible here.

 In cases where you have roadside assistance as part of your coverage or rental car reimbursement, there is no deductible, but limits may apply for every claim.